Stationary, Markov, stochastic processes with polynomial conditional moments and continuous paths: Notation and the basic facts

 Let us also denote by $\mu(.)$ and by $\eta(.|y,\tau)$ respectively marginal stationary distribution and transition distribution of our Markov process.
 That is $P(X_{t}\in A)=\int_{A}\mu(dx)$ and $P(X_{t+\tau}\in A|X_{t} =y)=\int_{A}\eta(dx|y,\tau)$.
 Stationarity of $\mathbf{X}$ means thus that $\forall\mathbb{T}\ni\tau\neq0,B\in\mathcal{B}$ $\mathcal{(B}$ denotes here Borel $\sigma-$field)

 By $L_{2}(\mu)$ let us denote the space spanned by the real functions that are square-integrable (more precisely by the set of equivalence classes) with respect to $\mu$ i.e.

-Our assumption on the existence of all moments of $X_{0}$ in terms of $L_{2}(\mu)$ implies that there exists a set of orthogonal polynomials that constitute the orthogonal base of this space.
+Our assumption of the existence of all moments and their ability to define the unique underlying measure (uniqueness of the related moment problem) of $X_{0}$ in terms of $L_{2}(\mu),$ implies that there exists a set of orthogonal polynomials that constitute the orthogonal base of this space.
 This statement is based on the properties of real Hilbert spaces found in any textbook on mathematical analysis or in particular in \cite{Sim98} or \cite{Alexits61}.
 Let us denote these polynomials by $\{h_{n}\}_{n\geq-1}.$ Additionally, let us assume that polynomials $h_{n}$ are orthonormal and $h_{-1}(x)=0,$ $h_{0}(x)=1.$ Thus we will assume that for all $i,j\geq0:$

 where, as usually, $\delta_{ij}$ denotes Kronecker's delta.